Join Us For The 2022 SSET Meeting Taking Place September 16-18 In Clearwater Beach, FL

-SSET was established as a regional society of Neurodiagnostic Technology Professionals.
-We are charted as a chapter of ASET The Neurodiagnostic Society with members located in the Southern United States.
+SSET – The Southern Neurodiagnostic Society was established as a regional society of Neurodiagnostic Technology Professionals with members located in the Southern United States.
 Our current chapter president, Cindy Jenkinson, is located in Florida and has been in the field of neurodiagnostics for over twenty years.

 SSET organizes annual conferences, webinars and other materials designed to provide continuing education and networking opportunities for technologist performing electroencephalography (EEG), evoked potential testing (EP), intraoperative neuromonitoring (IONM) and Polysomnography.